[Updated June 2018]

-As you can see, our selection is going to be pretty restricted if we were to use the default mask.
+As you can see, our choices are going to be very restricted if we were to use the default masks.
 So, we need to create more variations.

-To help you understand the fundamentals, I’ll go through the process of creating the mask later on.
+We'll go through the steps on creating the masks later on.

-A set of luminosity masks targets all 3 main zones of an image: the highlights, the shadows and the midtones.
+A set of luminosity mask targets all three main zones of an image: the highlights, the shadows and the midtones.

 These are often called brights, darks and midtones masks.

-Similar to a layer mask, white reveals, black conceals and gray partially reveals or conceals depending on the luminosity value.
+Similar to a layer mask, white reveals, black conceals and grey partially reveals or conceals depending on the luminosity value.

-Creating a set of luminosity masks manually takes time, and you wouldn’t enjoy spending 5-10 minutes creating it for every image.
+Creating a set of luminosity masks manually is time consuming.
+You wouldn’t enjoy spending 5-10 minutes creating it for every image.

 Automation!
-Yes, it’s about working smart and efficiently.
+Yes, it’s about working smart, not hard!